 Those who are worried about the health of an older adult may want to install an elderly alert system in their home.
-This device enables seniors to instantly contact an emergency call center if they require assistance.
+These medical alert systems enable seniors to instantly contact an emergency call center if they require assistance.

 The findings also found that 86 percent of caregivers had to adjust their work situation to accommodate the needs of a loved one, while 32 percent spend 30 hours or more tending to a care recipient’s needs.

 Alzheimer’s care appeared to have the biggest burden on family members.